 What's more romantic than walking down the aisle lined with red rose petals and candles?
 Not much.

 Use various flowers in the same hue to create a monochromatic centerpiece that's anything but boring.
-This oversized arrangement features garden roses, amaranthus, and bougainvillea branches for a classic-meets-cool effect.
+This oversized arrangement features garden roses, amaranthus, and bougainvillea branches for a classic-meets-cool tablescape.

-Solid red fruits, such as apples and pomegranates, can double as unique place card ideas for a red wedding theme.
+Solid red fruits, such as apples and pomegranates, can double as unique place card ideas for a red themed wedding.
 Gold calligraphy, seen here, adds an enchanting touch that reminds us of fairytales such as Snow White and the Seven Dwarfs or Beauty and the Beast.

 Whimsical anemones are the summer-inspired way to use red flowers for your centerpieces.
 These flowers grow with long, winding stems, which adds to their playful appearance.
 Black taper candles emphasize the dark centers of the flowers for a perfectly coordinated palette.